mawrkus/pull-request-review-guide/README.md

 #### Choose the right number of reviewers

 Be inclusive, but not too much.
-Having a large number of reviewers could lead to:
+Having a large number of reviewers might lead to:

-- too many comments and/or too many suggestions going into too many different directions,
+- too many comments/suggestions going into too many different directions,
-- too few comments, when everyone thinks someone will take care of reviewing.
+- too few comments, when everyone thinks someone will take care of the review.

 To prevent this, you can start with a few core reviewers to receive the main feedback, then add more people, to give them visibility.